While cleaning out a closet, I found a five page memoir my mother had written about the home where she lived as a child.

 I learned how to ride a bike, how to swim, how to play baseball, how to fish, how to climb a tree, how to make friends, how to drive a car, and how to deal with living in “the friend zone” (high school – ’nuff said.)

-My family of seven would gather around the dinner table as my father said Grace before we enjoyed my mother’s home cooking.
-No tv, radio, or cell phones.
+As a family of seven, we gathered around the dinner table.
+My father said Grace before we enjoyed my mother’s home cooking.
+No tv, radio, or phones.
 Just family.

 I witnessed how a community, in fact an entire town, came together when a high school classmate and family friend died.